ceph/ceph-rust/README.md

 ## Ceph Rust
+### Official Ceph Rust interface
 Official Ceph Rust-lang interface.
-This library is under heavy development.
-Contributions welcomed.
+Contributions welcomed!

-This library is the core librados Rust interface that is used for larger Ceph related projects by LambdaStack.
+This library is the core librados Rust interface that is used for larger Ceph related projects.

 ### Ceph
 Create a Ceph development environment or use an existing Ceph environment.